Ophir-Shaked/Recommendation_Engine/README.md

 p(y=1\mid x)=\sigma(w^\top x+b)
 \]

-This matters because the pipeline is probability-first: you choose \( \tau \) on VAL, and you plot ROC/PR on scores.
+This matters because the pipeline is probability-first:  choose \( \tau \) on VAL, and  plot ROC/PR on scores.

 ---